PayPal Nigeria: How to Open a PayPal Account in Nigeria (That Sends and Receives Money)

 No worries, you did nothing wrong but just continue with the steps below;

-After the first steps above (Opening an account), it’s now the time to verify the paypal account and you will do so by firstly adding a card to it.
+After the first steps above (Opening an account), it’s now the time to verify the paypal account in Nigeria and you will do so by firstly adding a card to it.

 Your email address will be used to make payments directly to your PayPal account and in order to activate this you need to first of all confirm your email address.